Paid partnership with Winery Saba

 In the glass

-Pale straw with green reflex.
-Nose: ripe pear, white berries, a touch of citrus zest; no aggression, just clean fruit.
-13.1% alcohol, with bright acidity that pulls saliva.
-Light body, energetic attack, dancing across the tongue.
-The finish runs medium-length; complexity hunters may want more, but it fits what the wine is meant to be: a lunch wine of serious origin.
+It pours pale straw with a green reflex.
+The aromatics stay clean and unforced: ripe pear, white berries, a touch of citrus zest, fruit without any aggression.
+At 13.1% the acidity is bright enough to pull saliva, and the body stays light, with an energetic attack that dances across the tongue.
+The finish runs medium-length.
+Complexity hunters may want more, but that fits what the wine is meant to be, a lunch wine of serious origin.

 At the table